top of page

 What was the last book you read for fun?

 That’s a tricky one as I’m usually reading a few at the same time but the last book I finished was ‘The Giver of Stars’ by JoJo Moyes.
 It’s a wonderful story that is based around a mobile library run by women.
 I do love all kinds of books though and I particularly enjoy reading with my children which now covers picture books, chapter books and middle grade.
-For creative advice, anything by Austin Kleon gets a thumbs up from me and I am also a massive fan of The Good Ship Illustration.
+For creative advice, anything by Austin Kleon gets a thumbs up from me.

 Is there any author or illustrator you follow or admire?